npr/responsiveiframe/README.md

 # responsiveiframe

 A simplified NPR Visuals fork of [NPR Tech's responsiveiframe](http://npr.github.com/responsiveiframe/).
-Requires jQuery on both the parent and child pages.

 Released under the MIT open source license.
 See `LICENSE` for details.

 ## What is it?